 - Take Breaks.
 It’s easy to get tired or overwhelmed when packing up your entire home.
 That’s why we suggest schedule breaks when you create your schedule.
 That way you’re not spending every spare minute packing, but rather packing and relaxing when you need to be.

 For many families moving to a new city, province or even country, “goodbyes” are a big part of their move.
 And one that can add quite a bit of stress to the entire process.
 For those families, we suggest beginning your “goodbyes” as soon as you know you’re moving.
 This will help you ease through the process and ensure you have enough time to speak with all your friends and family.
 We’re not saying they’re going to be easy, but by spreading them out over weeks or months, you can eliminate the overwhelming feeling that you might feel if you leave them all until the end.
 And remember, they are, and always will be, your friends and family.
 So treat as a “see you later” rather than a “farewell”.

-After spending months packing up all your belongings and an entire day unpacking the truck, it’s easy to feel tired and rundown and want to put off unpacking all your boxes.
+After spending months packing up all your belongings and an entire day unpacking the truck, it’s easy to feel tired and rundown.
+You may want to put off unpacking all your boxes.
 Don’t!
 We know it can be tempting, but the faster you can get unpacked, the quicker you can settle into your new home.
 From exploring your new neighbourhood and meeting your new neighbours to finally feeling like you know where everything is in your home, these are things that can go a long way to eliminate stress caused by your move.

 Hire a Professional